 Despite the relief, sustainability-related financial disclosures would need to be authorised by the same bodies or individuals that authorise the financial statements.

-The ISSB also agreed other reliefs for the first year of reporting, including an exemption from providing comparative information and on greenhouse gas emissions disclosures4.
+The ISSB also agreed other reliefs for the first year of reporting, including providing a climate-first option, an exemption from presenting comparative information4, and on greenhouse gas emissions disclosures5.

 What’s the impact?